Importing Data from Cloud Drive

 - Your data has column header

 Specifying a wrong data type for your column will generate errors on import.
-Zoho Analytics will handle the errors condition as you have set in On Import Errors option.
+Zoho Analytics will handle the error condition as you have set in the On Import Errors option.

-In case of such errors, the details of the same would be shown in the Import Summary dialog.
+In case of such errors, the details of the same would be shown in the Imported Data Summary dialog.

-You can specify how Zoho Analytics should handle errors condition (in case it occurs) in the Import settings dialog of Import Wizard.
+You can specify how Zoho Analytics should handle error conditions (in case it occurs) in the Import Your Data dialog of Import wizard.

 The following are the possible options:

 - Set Empty Value for the Column (default) - Select this option to set empty value to the corresponding column value which had problems while importing.

 - Skip Corresponding Rows - Select this option to skip the corresponding rows in which an error occurs while importing.